-A Searcher immediately recognises, based on the available information, whether or not a product potentially infringes a patent right and is able to retrieve the necessary information.
+A Searcher can recognise, based on the available information, whether or not a product may potentially infringes a patent right and is able to retrieve the necessary information.

-b) Possibilities for actions in case of infringement A Searcher can, based on the results found during the search, recommend or perform, under supervision of a patent attorney, further steps in case of potential infringement.
+b) Possibilities for actions in case of infringement

+A Searcher can, based on the results found during the search, recommend or perform, under supervision of a patent attorney, further steps such as searching for and reporting on patent legal status.